 I began writing songs in my senior year of high school.
 While others were mulling over their algebra, I was struggling with lyrics and melodies.
 My music is a blend of different styles: country, rock, blues & pop.
-My lyrics are often personal, drawn from my own experiences.
+The lyrics are often personal, drawn from my own experiences.
 I enjoy working with females because it is a challenge to write from the female perspective and fun to go into the studio with pretty girls.
 Much of my material can be described as "rockabilly for women."
 There is a Shania Twain influence, and I try to create girly images.
 Visuals are important in songwriting, and I dress mine in upbeat melodies.

 I wrote what I wanted to hear.
 If other people liked it, okay.
 I gave vent to my emotions.
 Sometimes it started with an idea.
 Sometimes it started with strumming the guitar and playing chords.
-A melody came and, suddenly, I had a hook around which I wrote a song.
+A melody came and, suddenly I had a hook around which I could write a song.
 Sometimes it came easy.
 Sometimes it came hard.
 1997-2003 was a Renaissance!
 I wrote 200 songs and spent time in the studio.
 I worked with singers and musicians in Louisville and Nashville.
 Things slowed when my son entered college because I was helping him.

 A good production is essential, one that stresses the vocal.
 People want to hear the singers, and they want to understand the words.
 Instrumental tracks should support the vocals.
-Lead guitars and keyboards should stay true to the melodies while improvising just enough.
 Bass and drums are the foundation.
 The other tracks ride on top.
+Lead guitars and keyboards should stay true to the melodies while improvising just enough.
 The record is the thing!

 Someone told me I was going to make it in old age.
 I want to pass along my best tunes, those that inspire constructive behavior.
 I think of my Christmas song and my wedding song: "I Promise."
 One bride-to-be chose "I Promise" from 400 songs.